Dadi Nicolas: Seattle Seahawks

 On May 16, 2018, Nicolas signed with the Seattle Seahawks.
-He was waived on June 14, 2018.
+He was waived by the Seahawks on June 14.

 Washington Redskins

 Nicolas signed with the Washington Redskins on August 1, 2018.
-He was waived on September 1, 2018.
+He was waived by the Redskins on September 1.

 Indianapolis Colts

 On May 14, 2019, Nicolas was signed by the Indianapolis Colts.
-He was waived on July 24, 2019.
-He was re-signed on August 2.
-On August 20, 2019, he was waived.
+He was waived by Indianapolis on July 24.
+Nicolas was re-signed by the team on August 2.
+On August 20, he was waived by the Colts.

 Denver Broncos

 On August 21, 2019, Nicolas was claimed off waivers by the Denver Broncos.
-He was waived/injured on August 31, 2019, and placed on injured reserve.
-He was waived from injured reserve on September 24.
+He was waived/injured on August 31, and placed on injured reserve.
+Nicolas was waived from injured reserve on September 24.

 Calgary Stampeders

 Nicolas signed with the Calgary Stampeders of the Canadian Football League (CFL) on April 16, 2020.
-After the CFL canceled the 2020 season due to the COVID-19 pandemic, Nicolas chose to opt-out of his contract with the Stampeders on August 26, 2020.
+After the CFL canceled the 2020 season due to the COVID-19 pandemic, Nicolas chose to opt-out of his contract with the Stampeders on August 26.
 He re-signed with the Stampeders on February 11, 2021.
-He was released on July 25, 2021.
+Nicolas was released by Calgary on July 25.